 I had heard of it, but had thought it ridiculous, because they ate too much bacon.
 It was really an excuse to eat copious amounts of bacon in my opinion.
 Saturated fat and no whole grains?
 Come on.
 That is SO not healthy.
 But I stayed open minded, started making healthy paleo recipes, and started feeling better.
 The more research I did, the more I realized that all of these nutrition truths that I had learned in school (vegan = healthy, saturated fat = heart disease, whole grains = best food ever) were based on professional opinion and not rooted in science.

 My health journey certainly had a lot of ups and downs, and I continue to heal my body from years of unintentional damage.
 But I wouldn’t change a thing.
 Health is just that – a journey.
 The experiences I had, and continue to have, make up a huge part of me.
 Little did I know they were guiding me towards my calling.
-Thanks to everything I went through, I now have a successful holistic nutrition consulting practice, located in Whitby Ontario, where I coach others on healing their body through food and most importantly, learning to listen to their body and what it is asking for.
+Thanks to everything I went through, I developed successful holistic nutrition, where I coached others on healing their body through food and most importantly, learning to listen to their body and what it is asking for.
 Out of that, this blog was born.
-The purpose of this blog is to chronicle my on-going journey with my health; catalogue recipes that I have developed or tried from other sources; review new research and clinical experiences; and share my experiences with living the healthiest, most environmentally-friendly, sustainable life possible.
+And while I no longer practice as a clinical nutritionist, this blog continues to chronicle my on-going journey with my health; catalogue recipes that I have developed or tried from other sources; and share my experiences with living the healthiest, most environmentally-friendly, sustainable life possible.